Enselic/sequencediagram.io/README.md

 -----------------------

 * It is important that when the user is idle, the digram shown is without controls.
-This is so that when the digram is shared by sending its URL, it looks clean and pretty when just viewed.
-And we don't want to complicate the UI with a "enter view mode" mode.
+This is so that when the digram is edited, it looks clean and pretty when just viewed.
+And we don't want to complicate the UI with an "enter view mode" concept.

 Roadmap